shu-htk/tip-dev/doc/ref/logic.md

 ```
 usage: logic [expression]
 ```
-this command show the result of "logic expression"
+this command show the result of logical expression

-where "logic expression" is appear in
+where logical expression is appear in

 - [if](if_fi.md) expr
 - [elif](if_fi.md) expr